SwiftGen/StencilSwiftKit/README.md

 # Licence

 This code and tool is under the MIT Licence.
-See the `LICENSE` file in this repository.
+See the `LICENCE` file in this repository.